-Indicator 2: Number of beneficiaries placed in currently vacant permanent jobs beyond project partners
+Indicator 2: Number of beneficiaries placed in currently vacant permanent full-time positions/jobs beyond project partners

-These are the participants that may have successfully completed the work seekers training and/or mentorship programmes as well as the time bound internship (where applicable) and have been employed by companies/enterprises other than the project partners in currently vacant\ permanent positions/jobs.
+These are the participants/beneficiaries that may have successfully completed the work seekers training and/or mentorship programmes, as well as (where applicable) the time-bound internship and have been employed by companies/enterprises other than the project partners in currently vacant positions/jobs.

-Indicator 2.1: Number of beneficiaries placed in currently vacant seasonal jobs beyond project partners
+Indicator 2.1: Number of beneficiaries placed in currently vacant seasonal positions/jobs beyond project partners

-These are the participants that may have successfully completed the work seekers training and/or mentorship programmes as well as the time bound internship (where applicable) and have been employed by companies/enterprises other than the project partners in currently vacant\ seasonal jobs (i.e., time spent in the position/job is not full time and the employee only works during busy periods/seasons/holidays).
+These are the participants/beneficiaries that may have successfully completed the work seekers training and/or mentorship programmes as well as (where applicable) the time-bound internship and have been employed by companies/enterprises other than the project partners in currently vacant\ seasonal positions/jobs (i.e., time spent in the position/job is not full time and the employee only works during specific periods/seasons/holidays).

-Indicator 2.2: Number of beneficiaries placed in currently vacant fixed term positions/jobs beyond project partners
+Indicator 2.2: Number of beneficiaries placed in currently vacant fixed-term positions/jobs beyond project partners

-These are the participants that may have successfully completed the work seekers training and/or mentorship programmes as well as (where applicable) the time bound internship and have been employed by companies/enterprises other than the project partners in currently vacant\ fixed term jobs (at least 12 months).
+These are the participants/beneficiaries that may have successfully completed the work seekers training and/or mentorship programmes as well as (where applicable) the time-bound internship and have been employed by companies/enterprises other than the project partners in currently vacant\ fixed term (at least 12 months) positions/jobs time.